 I don’t usually state what is where – But if you have a doubt, Sikkim is in India.
 Many Indians & foreigners think a part of Sikkim belongs to China.
 It shares a border with Bhutan, Nepal and China.
 West Bengal is the only Indian state that lines India’s second-smallest state.
 Indian Government neglected all the North East Indian states for a long time, and Sikkim is no exception.
 Fortunately, things are changing now.

-This is one of the places in the whole world where I felt the positive vibrations most.
+This is one of the places in the whole world where I felt the most positive energy.

 The usual idea of India among most travellers is buzzing cities, colourful streets, temples and flowers everywhere -This is true.
 But Sikkim shows you the other face of India.
-The third highest mountain in the world – Kanchenjunga, plays peek-a-boo almost everywhere here.
-You are never far from Sikkim’s most hypnotic and soothing Buddhist chants.
-The refreshing Chai, fresh organic vegetables, Tibetian inspired food, and hiking trails to infinity make Sikkim charming.
+The third-highest mountain in the world – Kanchenjunga, plays peek-a-boo almost everywhere here.
+You are never far from the most hypnotic and soothing Buddhist chants in Sikkim.
+The refreshing Chai, fresh organic vegetables, Tibetian-inspired food, and hiking trails to infinity make Sikkim charming.

-By this explanation, you may think this is the place for solitude seekers and not party animals.
+By this explanation, you may think this is the place for solitude seekers, not party animals.

 Watching the England-Sri Lanka Cricket match at our Gangtok Lodge – The guy in the centre was from England.
 We all were Sri Lanka Supporters – It was a super fun evening.

 The number of Karaoke clubs in Gangtok serving Rice millet beer can keep you dancing all night.
-The snowfall and green forest, Thentuk and Rice beer, clubs and monastery, mountains and hamlets by the lake – You can never have enough of it – That is why I went twice.
+The snowfall and green forest, Thentuk and Rice beer, clubs and monastery, mountains and hamlets by the lake – You can never have enough of it – That is why I went twice to Sikkim.

 How to travel to Sikkim